Razkaroth/lazychad/debugprompt.md

       "server_name",
       "action"
     ],
-    "type": "object",
     "properties": {
-      "server_name": {
-        "type": "string",
-        "description": "Name of the MCP server to toggle" },
       "action": {
-        "description": "Action to perform.
-One of 'start' or 'stop'", "type": "string",
         "enum": [
           "start",
           "stop"
-        ]
-      }
-    }
+        ],
+        "type": "string",
+        "description": "Action to perform.
+One of 'start' or 'stop'" },
+      "server_name": {
+        "type": "string",
+        "description": "Name of the MCP server to toggle" }
+    },
+    "type": "object"
   }
   ```